Hey! How are you doing?

 On the top layer, we have the stuff we know: our knowledge and expertise.
-In the mid-layer, we have the things we know that we don't know: the things we know exist, we've heard them or used them, but we don't have any expertise.
+In the mid-layer, we have the things we know that we don't know: the things we know exist, we've heard or used them, but we don't have any expertise.
 The last but the most significant portion of our knowledge is the stuff we even don't know exists; we simply are not aware of them.

-What I published over last two weeks
+What I published over the last two weeks

 "Whether it's up, down, or cross, you have to build relationships and trust in every direction." - Jim Allen

 On the recent episode of the Software World, I welcomed Jim Allen, Head of Engineering at Jimdo.
-We talked about managing changes in the organizations, the reasons for changes, and how to navigate difficult situations caused by the changes.
+We talked about managing changes in organizations, the reasons for changes, and how to navigate difficult situations caused by the changes.